1929-06-05 Electric Light's Golden Jubilee

 Covers featuring the slogan "EDISON CELEBRATION LIGHTS GOLDEN JUBILEE 1879 - 1929," postmarked in Greenfield on October 21, 1929.

-A cover featuring a joint line pair of Electric Light's Golden Jubilee stamps, postmarked in Pittsburgh, Pa, on October 21, 1929.
+A cover with a joint line pair of Electric Light's Golden Jubilee stamps, postmarked in Pittsburgh, Pa, on October 21, 1929.
 Pittsburgh celebrated the 50th anniversary of Thomas Edison’s invention of the incandescent light bulb with events from October 23 to 28.
 The festivities included a parade of illuminated floats, a light pageant at Forbes Field, and an air show at Bettis Field.
 Over 25,000 people attended the Forbes Field event, while 70,000 watched the air circus.
 Organized by the Pittsburgh Chamber of Commerce, the celebration also honored “Fifty Years of Pittsburgh Progress,” featuring skits about notable figures such as Andrew Carnegie, George Westinghouse, and H.J.
 Heinz.

 Thomas Alva Edison passed away at 3:24 AM on Sunday, October 18, 1931, at his residence, Glenmont, located in the Llewellyn Park area of West Orange, New Jersey.
 The renowned inventor, whose innovations transformed daily life in remarkable ways, was 84 years and 8 months old.
 The above first day cover for the Electric Light's Golden Jubilee stamp was mailed to obtain a postmark in West Orange, NJ, on October 18, 1931, just within the hour of Thomas Edison's passing.